 4.2 Payment can be made using one of the methods mentioned in the Seller’s online shop.

-4.6 If the payment method direct debit via Stripe is selected, the payment shall be processed via the payment service provider Stripe Payments Europe Ltd., 1 Grand Canal Street Lower, Grand Canal Dock, Dublin, Ireland (hereinafter referred to as “Stripe”).
-In this case, Stripe collects the invoice amount from the customer’s bank account on behalf of the Seller after a SEPA direct debit mandate has been issued, but not before the expiry of the period for pre-notification.
+4.7 If the payment method direct debit via Stripe is selected, the payment shall be processed via the payment service provider Stripe Payments Europe Ltd., 1 Grand Canal Street Lower, Grand Canal Dock, Dublin, Ireland (hereinafter referred to as "Stripe").
+In this case, Stripe collects the invoice amount from the Client's bank account by order of the seller after a SEPA direct debit mandate has been issued, but not before the expiry of the period for pre-notification.
 Pre-notification is any communication (e.g. invoice, policy, contract) to the Client that announces a debit by means of a SEPA direct debit.
 If the direct debit is not redeemed due to insufficient funds in the account or due to the indication of incorrect bank details, or if the Client objects to the debit although he is not entitled to do so, the Client shall bear the fees arising from the reversal of the debit entry by the respective credit institution if he is responsible for this.
-The Seller reserves the right to carry out a credit check when selecting the SEPA direct debit payment method and to reject this payment method in the event of a negative credit check.
+The Seller reserves the right to carry out a credit check when the SEPA direct debit payment method is selected and to reject this payment method in the event of a negative credit check.

-4.8 If the payment method “immediate bank transfer” is selected, payment processing is carried out via the payment service provider SOFORT GmbH, Theresienhöhe 12,80339 Munich (hereinafter referred to as “IMMEDIATE”).
+4.10 If the payment method "immediate bank transfer" is selected, payment processing is carried out via the payment service provider SOFORT GmbH, Theresienhöhe 12,80339 Munich (hereinafter referred to as "SOFORT").
 If he wants to be able to pay the invoice amount via “immediate bank transfer,” the Client must have an online banking account that is activated for participation in “immediate bank transfer”.
-Furthermore he must have the appropriate credentials during the payment process, and must confirm the payment instruction to IMMEDIATE .
+Furthermore he must have the appropriate credentials during the payment process, and must confirm the payment instruction to SOFORT.
 The payment transaction will be executed immediately afterwards and the Client’s bank account debited accordingly.
-Further information on the payment method “immediate bank transfer” can be called up by the Client at https://www.sofort.com/ger-DE/kaeufer/su/so-funktioniert-sofort-ueberweisung/.
+Further information on the payment method “immediate bank transfer” can be called up by the Client at https://www.klarna.com

 5) Shipment and Delivery Conditions